 - An interdisciplinary learning experience.
 You’ll work alongside students from other NFTS courses including sound design, composing, screenwriting, cinematography, producing, production design, digital effects, editing and production management.

-- Build up an in depth fluency in all games design and development disciplines.
+- Build an in depth knowledge of all games design and development disciplines.

-Develop industry contacts through studio visits, conferences, event attendance, trade association involvement and visits from industry practitioners and luminaries.
+- Develop industry contacts through conferences, event attendance, trade association involvement and visits from industry practitioners and luminaries.

 - Work on high profile solo and group projects, with plenty of opportunities to experiment, innovate and excel.